JesseJames-Git/Electronic_Appliances_DB_System/README.md

 - Email: jessejamesjj007@gmail.com

 ## Author
-The entire project was done by Jesse James Kang'ethe Macibi.
+- The entire project was done by Jesse James Kang'ethe Macibi (Developer in learning).
+- If you have any questions on issues on the app or if you would like to make contributions to the app, contact me through my email.

+Email: jessejamesjj007@gmail.com

 ## License
 MIT License